-By:

-Attest:
+Attest: By: Its:

 By: Its: City Clerk

 Approved as to form:

 City Attorney

 [COMPANY]

 By:

+Attest: Its:

+Ву:

 Its:

-Attest:

-By:

-Its:
+STATE OF MISSOURI)

+COUNTY OF JACKSON) ss.)

+On this day of , 200, before me, a Notary Public in and for said State,

+personally appeared

+LEE'S SUMMIT.
+MISSOUF I. who is s personally known to me to be the same person who executed, a

-STATE OF MISSOURI) OUNTY OF JACKSON) ss.
-On this day of, 200, before me, a Notary Public in and for said State, personally appeared of the CITY OF LEE'S SUMMIT, MISSOURI, who is personally known to me to be the same person who executed, as such official, the within instrument on behalf of said City and such person duly acknowledged to me that she executed the same for the purposes therein stated and that the execution of the same to be the free act and deed of said City.
+LEE'S SUMMIT, MISSOURI, who is personally known to me to be the same person who executed, as such official, the within instrument on behalf of said City and such person duly acknowledged to me that she executed the same for the purposes therein stated and that the execution of the same to be the free act and deed of said City.

 IN TESTIMONY WHEREOF, I have hereunto set my hand and affixed my official seal, the day and year above written.

+My Commission Expires:

+Notary Publ lic

+STATE OF )

+) ss.

+COUNTY OF)

-My Commission Expires: Notary Public STATE OF)) ss.
-COUNTY OF) On this day of, 200, before me, a notary public, appeared , to me personally known, who being by me duly sworn, did say that he/she is the, a, and that said instrument was signed on behalf of saidby authority of itsacknowledged said instrument to be the free act and deed of said IN WITNESS WHEREOF, I have hereunto set my hand and affixed my notarial seal in my office the day and year last above written.
-Notary Public My Commission Expires:
+On this day of, 200, before me e, a notary public, appeared , to me personally known, who being by m e duly sworn, did say that he/she is the of , a, and that said instrument was signed on behalf of said by authority of its and said acknowledged said instrument to be the free act and deed of said -

+IN WITNESS WHEREOF, I have hereunto set my hand and affixed my notarial seal in my office the day and year last above written.

+Notary Public

+My Commission Expires: